Herbs and Supplements

 DIM, short for diindolylmethane, is found in vegetables like cabbage, broccoli, kale, and cauliflower.
 Researchers think DIM helps reduce inflammation.
 It is broken down in the body similarly to estrogen.
 Because of this, low doses of DIM may help promote healthy estrogen breakdown and removal from the body.9

-Vitamin B6 refers to a complex of substances that the body needs to carry out a variety of critical functions.
+Vitamin B6 refers to a substance that the body needs to carry out a variety of critical functions.
 Vitamin B6 can be found in non-citrus fruits, starchy vegetables such as potatoes, fish, and poultry, among other sources.
 It is possible that vitamin B6 might play a role in hormone regulation.
 Vitamin B6 may reduce the level of estrogen in the body.
 This may relieve endometriosis symptoms.
 However, more research is needed to better understand this possible link.10,11

 Things to consider